-The proposed project would involve demolition of an existing, nonconforming, one-story, 569-square-foot, two-car, detached garage and construction of a new, detached, 860-square-foot, three-car garage with a new, second-story, 754-square-foot, detached ADU
+The proposed project would involve demolition of an existing, nonconforming, one-story, 569-square-foot, two-car, detached garage and construction of a new, detached, 860-square-foot, three-car garage with a new, second-story, 754-square-foot, detached ADU with a 249-square-foot deck over the new garage expansion area.
+The stairway providing access to the second story ADU would be located behind the new garage expansion area on the rear property line within the required setback area.

 The existing nonconforming garage appears to be located directly on the side and rear lot lines at the south corner of the parcel.
 The proposed project includes a new 860-square-foot detached garage, a portion of which would be located on the footprint of the existing nonconforming garage.
-The new 290-square-foot garage expansion area, designed as an additional attached one-car garage, is located six feet eight inches from the property line.
+The new 290- square-foot garage expansion area, designed as an additional attached one-car garage, is located six feet eight inches from the property line.